-The grand poet is entombed in a neoclassical Roman sarcophagus – modest in comparison with Dante’s enormous contribution to Italian literature and culture – next to Basilica of San Francesco in the heart of city.
+The grand poet is entombed in a neoclassical Roman sarcophagus – modest in comparison with Dante’s enormous contribution to Italian literature and culture – next to Basilica of San Francesco, in the heart of the city.

 Any Dante-inspired incursion into Ravenna should begin with the eight UNESCO World Heritage Sites in the city center and nearby Classe, essential for context within Dante’s sphere of influence, but also a world-class collision of Graeco-Roman tradition, Christian iconography and oriental and Western styles without rival.

-Five of these sites (Basilica di San Vitale, Mausoleo di Galla Placida, Basilica di Sant’Apollinare Nuovo, Museo Arcivescovile and Battistero Neoniano) can be visited with a cumulative ticket good for seven days (€10,50) but can easily be visited in a casual first day; while three others, Basilica di Sant’Apollinare in Classe (€5), Mausoleo di Teodorico (€4) and Battistero degli Ariani (€2) are ticketed separately.
+Five of these sites (Basilica of San Vitale, Mausoleum of Galla Placidia, Basilica of Sant’Apollinare Nuovo, Archiepiscopal Chapel (or St. Andrew Chapel) and Neonian Baptistery) can be visited with a cumulative ticket good for seven days (€10,50) but can easily be visited in a casual first day; while three others, Basilica of Sant’Apollinare in Classe (€5), Mausoleum of Theodoric (€4) and Arian Baptistery (€2) are ticketed separately.

 Dante’s Divina Commedia, considered to be greatest literary work ever written in Italian and the most important poem of the Middle Ages, often paid homage to these remarkable mosaics.

-A step north of Dante’s Tomb is the Museo Dantesco (Dante Museum), set inside the Centro Dantesco dei Frati Minori (Dante Centre of Friars Minor) amid charming Old Franciscan Cloisters.
+A step north of Dante’s Tomb is the Museo Dante, set inside the Centro Dantesco dei Frati Minori (Dante Centre of Friars Minor) amid charming Old Franciscan Cloisters.

 A step south is the Basilica of San Francesco, the preferred house of worship of Dante’s Ravenna hosts, the Polentani family, who ruled the city of Ravenna in the Middle Ages.

-Back at the glorious Mausoleo di Galla Placidia, inside what is perhaps the crown jewel of Ravenna’s striking mosaics, the starry-skied interior dome elicits gasps from all who enter and Dante was no exception.
+Back at the gloriousinside what is perhaps the crown jewel of Ravenna’s striking mosaics, the starry-skied interior dome elicits gasps from all who enter and Dante was no exception.